terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_port_v2.html.markdown

 * `port_security_enabled` - (Optional) Whether to explicitly enable or disable port security on the port.
-Port Security is usually enabled by default, so omitting argument will usually result in a value of "true".
+Port Security is usually enabled by default, so omitting argument will usually result in a value of `true`.
 Setting this explicitly to `false` will disable port security.
 In order to disable port security, the port must not have any security groups.
 Valid values are `true` and `false`.